jessetvogel/rust-web/README.md

 # TinyWeb 🌱 Rust on the client.
 No dependencies.

-Build the client-side with Rust.
-Works with any http framework to build fullstack applications in pure Rust!
+Build the client side with Rust!
+Compatible with any HTTP framework for creating full-stack applications in pure Rust!

 # What's TinyWeb?

-TinyWeb is a toolkit to build web applications that care about both correctness and simplicity.
+TinyWeb is a toolkit for building web applications focused on both correctness and simplicity.

-Allows client side applications to be build in pure Rust in a similar fashion to backend applications, utilizing the language strict type system and great built-in tooling.
+Enables client-side applications to be built in pure Rust, similar to backend applications, leveraging the language strict type system and great built-in tooling.
 Has a tiny footprint with less than 800 lines of code, has no build step and no external dependencies.

 # Features